 Road Trip.
 Chiang Rai.

 As Jay and I sit here on the bed eating shrimp flavored cashew nuts and drinking the gourmet green tea we had taken with us from Phu ChaiSai resort, we reminisce about the adventures we just had in Chiang Rai.
 This roadtrip in the middle of February 2021 was for two reasons.
-Firstly, my father had recently passed away across the border in Cambodia, and before he died we had agreed we would have a roadtrip together... after Covid, when the borders opened back up.
-We had talked about either a motorcycle ride around Angkor Wat or one around Chiang Rai, and while I had wanted Cambodia he had seemed homesick for Thailand, so I think we would have traveled to Chiang Rai had he lived longer.
+Firstly, my father had recently passed away across the border in Cambodia, and before he died we had all agreed to a roadtrip together.
+We had talked about either a motorcycle ride around Angkor Wat or one around Chiang Rai, and while I had wanted to ride Cambodia up to Laos he had seemed homesick for Thailand, so I think we would have traveled to Chiang Rai, or possibly made a full circle of it.
 So that was my first reason for going.
 Secondly, I needed to return to America for a few reasons, not the least of which was to return his ashes to the other place he had been homesick for; Chicago and Darrington.
-This meant I had to leave my beautiful wife, for whom I have never properly married, so for whom could not legally travel with me to America as she is a Thai national, and also because of Covid...
+This meant I had to leave my beautiful wife, for whom I have never properly married, so for whom could not legally travel with me to America (Because of Covid).
 Fucking borders.
-Anyway, we only had a few weeks left before we would be apart for an unknown length of time, so a camping trip escape seemed appropriate... necessary.
+Anyway, we only had a few weeks left before we would part ways for an unknown length of time, so this camping road trip escape seemed appropriate... necessary.

 For Bangkok on a Thursday morning there was very little traffic on the roads; a good start to the trip.
 Even with a pointless yet short stop at the Ayutthaya immigration office we made decent time and arrived 8 hours north in a small quaint town of Phrae province just before dusk.
 The Gingerbread House bed and breakfast was small, friendly and very local as small towns usually are.
 The pace was slower, relaxed and even with our room facing out to one of the main intersections, and even with the police station directly across the street we found it quiet and soothing.
-The building itself was built in a traditional style of full wooden beam supports and roof, and rough cut lumber walls with polished wooden floors.
+The house/hotel itself was built in a traditional style of full wooden beam supports and roof, and rough cut lumber walls with polished wooden floors.
 It was a comfortable two rooms with chic décor.
-The bathroom, although also a traditional wooden design was equipped with modern plumbing connected to ceramic and glass fixtures and, of all things a circular shower on one side and... wait for it... a square toilet on the other.
-It seemed such a little thing, and yet, so contradictory to common design that it stood out blatantly against the traditional design and allowed us a 15 minute conversation starting with bathroom design juxtaposition and ultimately leading to the conclusion that if a person eats squagels they must also poop squagels.
+The bathroom, although also a traditional wooden design was equipped with modern plumbing connected to ceramic and glass fixtures and, of all things a tubular shower on one side and... a square toilet on the other.
+It seemed such a little thing, and yet so contradictory to common design that it stood out blatantly.
+Especially when juxtaposed against the traditional wooden hand carved ceiling boards and such.
+The bathroom design allowed us a 15 minute conversation ultimately leading to the conclusion that if a person eats squagels they must also poop squagels.
 Science.
 David Cross knows what I mean.

 The Thai government was giving incentives to the population to encourage economic stimulus, and true to form had the brilliant idea of encouraging travel during Covid by offering 40% discounts on lodging and $30 dollars worth of food if you booked at an eligible hotel, or in our case, bed and breakfast.
-Not a couple to pass up money it seemed necessary for us to go spend some money on delicious northern Thai food.
+Not a couple to pass up money it seemed necessary for us to go spend some on delicious northern Thai food.
 In fact we didn’t want to waste any of the $30 dollar economic stimulus, so we decided to spend all the money. $30 is quite a large sum of money for two people for Thai food in Thailand so we ordered a few dishes.
 In fact, since we had been so excited and overwhelmed by the diverse new foods on the menu, and as the dishes turned out to be much bigger than average, well, we ordered a few too many dishes.
 As we were ordering the frog legs the waitress suggested that perhaps what we had ordered so far would be enough for the two of us.
 We laughed her off.
 I really wanted to try the frog legs.
 Didn’t she know we had the poor townspeople struggling in economic hardship to think of, and it was our duty to “trickle-down” that government incentive.
-The theory really only works if people spend and keep spending, even if wastefully so.
-So, we decided that the “trickle-down” theory was a shit idea and according to the proof of concept test case known as the American Downfall we couldn’t justify contributing to the wastefulness of frog legs.
-Of course, the American theory had counted on the corporations and persons of independent wealth to trickle down their own funds on their own accord and this situation was government incentive money so perhaps the Covid incentive wasn’t the same at all.
-And, I really wanted the frog legs.
-The waitress patiently stood there and waited for us to weigh the pro’s and con’s of our gastronomic choices in relation to the entire Thai economic strategy.
-She eventually smiled in satisfaction as we took her advice, if for entirely different reasons than the simple logic of portion size considerations.
+Ultimately we discussed and decided that the “trickle-down” theory was a shit idea and the test case known as the American Downfall was proof enough.
+We couldn’t justify contributing to the wastefulness of frog legs.
+Of course, I had some counter points to make because I really wanted the frog legs.
+The waitress patiently stood there and waited for us to weigh the pro’s and con’s of our gastronomic choices in relation to the entire global and Thai economic strategy.
+She eventually smiled in satisfaction as we took her advice, if for entirely different reasons than her logic of it being a simple appetites to portion size ratio consideration.

-So, our meal at Mai Mueng (the restaurant name, if you ever happen to be in that small town in Phrae province and fancy eating some amazing food), so our meal was curry with special mushrooms, an appetizer plate of northern specialties and the best damn fried fish, phenomenal fried river fish, ask for the one with catfish style whiskers, and it was topped with fresh and crispy herbs and a shredded deliciousness for which I have no explanation.
+So, our meal at Mai Mueng (the restaurant name, if you ever happen to be in that small town in Phrae province and fancy eating some amazing food), was curry with special mushrooms, an appetizer plate of northern specialties and the best damn fried fish, phenomenal fried river fish, ask for the one with catfish style whiskers.
+It wasn't a catfish, but was topped with fresh and crispy herbs and a shredded deliciousness for which I have no explanation.
 We barely managed to finish the curry and, despite the wondrous taste of the fish could only take the rest to go.
 The car smelled like fried fish for the rest of the trip and it made me smile every time I got behind the wheel.
-Anyway, while packing the food to go, with a nod of “I told you the portions were big” we got the bill and discovered that we had misunderstood the government incentive.
+Anyway, while packing the food to go, with a nod of “I told you the portions were big” the waitress gave us the bill and discovered that we had misunderstood the government incentive.
 It wasn’t $30 worth food with eligible hotel stay, but “up to $30” discount of 40% off meals.
-A bit of a difference, but I still wish I would have tried the frog legs, let me know how they are if you ever visit that small quaint town in the Phrae province.
+A bit of a difference, and I wish I would have tried the frog legs.

 Upon returning from dinner we sat outside on the common area patio overlooking the police station and played cards and shared some of grandpa’s cough medicine.
 It was Chinese New Years and all around people were celebrating, just quietly and separately.
 The streets were quiet.
 Where were the firecrackers?
 Maybe they were waiting for 5am as they always did when we lived in Phuket, and when I say always I mean for any and every holiday, and sometimes just for the helluva it, a birthday, a new car purchase, a bowel movement.
 Ah, I don’t miss Phuket so much.
 We really only heard one set of firecrackers fire off just after dark and then all was quiet again.